 - The number of meetings/events that will be held to engage stakeholders is key to Public Participation.
-Evaluators should also consider: - Types of meetings or events: open houses, community charrettes/workshops, city council meetings, planning commission meetings, etc. - Evaluators should pay special attention to meetings where stakeholders will only be informed of the plan vs. actually being involved in providing input to the planning process. - How the meetings/ events will be noticed: local newspaper, county website, on the radio, Facebook, Twitter, at school parents group meetings, at church, local publications in other languages, flyers, etc. - o Location of meetings/ events: school, community center, city hall, etc. - Accessibility of the meetings/ events: near public transportation, translation services provided, culturally/linguistically appropriate meeting materials, child care services provided, and time of day the meetings or events were held, etc. - Stakeholder involvement in a decision-making body: technical advisory committee, citizens' advisory committee, etc. - Documentation of meetings/ events to address the community input received: Meeting sign-in sheets, meeting notes, letters of support, etc.
+Evaluators should also consider: - Types of meetings or events: open houses, community charrettes/workshops, city council meetings, planning commission meetings, walk/bike audits, etc. - Evaluators should pay special attention to meetings where stakeholders will only be informed of the plan vs. actually being involved in providing input to the planning process. - How the meetings/ events will be noticed: local newspapers, agency website, radio announcements, social media posts on Facebook, Twitter, Instagram, etc., school parent group meetings, places of worship, local publications in other languages, flyers, etc. - Location of meetings/ events: Virtual meeting platforms, schools, community centers, city hall, parks and other outdoor locations to accommodate safe in-person gathering and social distancing, etc. - Accessibility of the meetings/ events: Accessible by public transportation, translation services provided, culturally/linguistically appropriate meeting materials, child care services provided, food provided, and time of day the meetings or events were held, etc. - Stakeholder involvement in a decision-making body: technical advisory committee, citizens' advisory committee, etc. - Documentation of meetings/ events to address the community input received: Meeting sign-in sheets, meeting notes, letters of support, etc. - Other methods used to engage and obtain input from the community during the COVID-19 pandemic, such as crowdsourcing maps and surveys.